Windows Operating System

 The Windows operating system is designed, developed and marketed by Microsoft and launched its independent version of Microsoft Windows (version 1.0) on November 20, 1985.

-Microsoft’s oldest operating systems is MS-DOS (Microsoft Disk Operating System).
+Microsoft’s oldest operating system is MS-DOS (Microsoft Disk Operating System).
 MS-DOS is a text-based operating system instead of friendly graphical user interfaces (GUI’s).
-The users need to type commands in it.
+The user needs to type commands in it.

 It was designed to have support only for 32-bit programs.

-Here is list of most common Windows OS in sequence:
+Here is a list of the most common Windows OS in sequence: